Yellow-eyed penguin/hoiho conservation

 The yellow-eyed penguin is equally dependant on marine and land habitats, which include forest and coastal scrubland.
-Areas adjacent to the coastline that have been burnt or developed for farming or other forms of land development restrict their nesting options.
+Habitats adjacent to the coastline that have been burnt or developed for farming restrict nesting options.

 Yellow-eyed penguins are solitary creatures that seek privacy.
 They will walk up to one kilometre inland to find nesting sites.
 A major focus for their conservation has been on replanting coastal sites with native shrubs and plants, and providing nesting boxes as alternative habitats.

 On the mainland, stoats and ferrets are major predators of chicks, and can completely wipe out a breeding area in a single season.
 Cats are also known to predate hoiho chicks.
 Stoats and ferrets are trapped by conservation volunteers and landowners at most mainland breeding areas, and some cat control is also undertaken.

-Dogs are the most significant predator of hoiho on land, killing chicks, juveniles and adult penguins.
+Dogs are a predator of hoiho on land, killing chicks, juveniles and adult penguins.
 The most critical time for owners to control their dogs is during the moulting period, from February to April each year, as moulting hoiho can be found on any coastal beach.

 Natural predators include barracouta, sharks, seals and sea lions.
 Injuries from barracouta are the most common, with bites to the feet, legs and abdomen eventually becoming fatal if left untreated.